PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 * 1x 6-pin Ribbon Cable or 6 Wires
 * Optional: 4x D-pad Buttons
 * Optional: 6x Mouse Buttons for ABXYLR
+* Optional for PhobVision:
-* Optional: 3.5mm TRRS Panel-mount Jack for PhobVision
+  * Panel-mount 3.5mm TRRS Jack
+  * JST-PH 2.0 2-pin male connector & female pigtail

 The following parts are standard to a GCC and can be acquired via a number of different ways, some of which will be outlined here.